sbkeep/Contacts/README.md

 - `DELETE` `/contact/:number` receives a contact number and deletes the associated record in `contactLibrary`

+- `contactLibrary` synced with json store to persist contacts

 ## FrontEnd
   Single page react interface for displaying all contacts

   - `ContactsPage`
-    Parent component that stores gets contacts from api and stores in state.
+    Parent component that fetches contacts from api and stores in state.
 Creates a `Contact` child item for each contact.

      - `Contact` Receives and displays information for a contact.
-Tracks state for editing and deleting the contact, with a child for each.
+Tracks state for editing and deleting the contact, with a child component for each action.

       - `EditContact` Displays inputs for each contact field and allows user to update.
-Uses state to track changes in "draft" mode, and only uses parent/prop method to sync with api on 'save' action.
+Uses state to track changes in "draft" mode, and only uses the parent prop method to sync with api on 'save' action.
 Also used in `NewContactModal`

       - `DeleteConfirmation` displays a confirmation step for permanently deleting a contact

-    - `Flyouts` Displays either of two flyouts for Deleting and Creating or Restoring a contact.
+    - `Flyouts` Displays either of two flyouts for Deleting and Creating/Restoring a contact.
 When deleting there is also an option to Undo.

     - `Header` Contains a search bar to filter contacts by name, number, or context
       - `NewContactModal` Uses `EditContact` view to receive information for new contact and use api to create new contact and add to `ContactsPage`